 - Save as Draft: By saving the article as a draft, you can return to editing it later or add additional authors.
 For more information, see Drafts and Ghostwriting content.

-- Publish / Send to Moderator: Add the article to the selected channel.
-If the channel has moderation enabled, the article will only get posted after being approved by a moderator.
+- Publish or Send to Moderator: Add the article to the selected channel.
+If the channel has moderation turned on, the article will only get posted after being approved by a moderator.
 For more information, see Moderation.

 Options